389ds/389ds.github.io/docs/389ds/design/audit_improvement.md

 External Impact
 ---------------

-The format of the audit log may change due to the potential addition of extra fields.
-We would like to add the bind dn that triggered the event, as well as the IP and connection details of the client that triggered the event.
+The format of the audit log has changed due to the addition of extra fields.
+This is an example of an audit/auditfail message:

+    time: 20151111152800
+    dn: uid=test,dc=example,dc=com
+    result: 65   /* New field */
+    changetype: modify
+    replace: objectClass
+    objectClass: account
+    objectClass: posixGroup
+    objectClass: simpleSecurityObject
+    objectClass: top
+    -

+Note the result maps to the ldap result code, in this case 65 == 0x41 LDAP_OBJECT_CLASS_VIOLATION     0x41

 Other Ideas
 -----------